-Here’s how the ad launches:
+Here’s how the original version of the ad launched last year:

 “A little-known Canadian company just unlocked what some experts think could be the key to profiting off the coming marijuana boom.